|

 from 0-1000 ohms.
 We'll suggest you do what we have just talked about, tying the

-potentiometer in parallel with the 1200 ohm resistor (or as needed) and fine tuning
+potentiometer in parallel with the supplied 470 ohm resistor (or as needed) and fine tune

 the circuit with the adjustable potentiometer.
 We've found this very useful for